Loss functions#

 • prior (AbstractDistribution) – The prior distribution over x (the target variable).

 • n_contrastive (int) – The number of contrastive samples/atoms to use when computing the loss.
+Must be less than batch_size.

 References

-class ElboLoss(target, num_samples, *, stick_the_landing=False)[source]
+class ElboLoss(target, num_samples, *, stick_the_landing=False)[source]#

 The negative evidence lower bound (ELBO), approximated using samples.